plymouth

 plymouth-set-default-theme -R theme

-• or edit /etc/plymouth/plymouthd.conf
+- or edit

 [Daemon]